Featured Image Credit: @sircusdad (IG)

 Create an enclosure with complex architecture, so they can leap from one area to the next, engaging their locomotor skills.

-Have enough vertical space, wide flat perches, swings, a nest box for them to hide in and natural floor covering.
+Make sure you have enough vertical space, wide flat perches, swings, a nest box for them to hide in, and natural floor covering.
 If you have space and capacity, also give them access to an outdoor enclosure.

 Keeping them in small cages can cause them to suffer severe stress and could result in aggressive behavior towards you or any family member.

 Your finger monkey diet should consist of nutritious meals that mimic the meals they could get in the wild.
-Dry pellets with the necessary nutritional components can make for suitable food for these monkeys.
+Dry pellets with the necessary nutritional components can be suitable food for these monkeys.

 Make sure to supplement this with dried and fresh fruits, seeds, nuts, vegetables, and proteins like mealworms, small insects, hard-boiled eggs, or chicken.

 It’s also important they have access to a good amount of water.
 You can place food at different points of their enclosure so everyone can have access to meals.
 Place the meal dishes at least a meter above the ground, so they feel safer.